tenzir/tenzir/web/docs/operators/lookup.md

 The `lookup` operator applies a context, extending input events with a new field defined by the context, then outputs only the events that contain this enrichment.

+For context updates, the operator searches Tenzir's storage engine for matching events.

+For imported events, the operator applies and filters using the context.

 ### `<context>`